®

 Samples Page Buy Now

-How to deal with reflections while copying slides or negatives...
+How to remove reflections while copying slides or negatives

 The ideal slide or negative copying environment for ShotCopy is a shaded light source in a darkened room.
 In many cases this is not a practical environment.
-Here is a method to help eliminate your reflection problem.
+Here is a method to help eliminate reflections if it becomes a problem.

 In the photograph to the upper right you will notice that you can create a light tunnel between the slide/negative holder and your camera lens.
 This is done by setting up the proper distance for the image to be focused and copied.
 Then cut a strip of flat black construction paper that spans the distance between the slide or negative and the lens.
 Fold the sides of the strip into a rectangular box that matches the outer dimensions of the slide/negative holder as shown in the picture.

-The goal here is to block the light hitting the chrome on the lens from reflecting on to the image to be copied.
+The goal here is to block the light hitting the chrome around the lens or camera body from reflecting on the image to be copied.